 The video for David Bowie’s first single in a decade, the melancholic, low-key ‘Where Are We Now?’ – featuring the faces of Bowie and an unnamed woman superimposed on conjoined puppets – is striking for all sorts of reasons.

 For those who can remember such things, it is also a striking reminder of his 1979 Saturday Night Live US performance of ‘Boys Keep Swinging’, with Joey Arias and the late great Klaus Nomi on backing vocals, in which Bowie’s head was superimposed on a dancing puppet (this really happened).

-NBC stood in Bowie’s way: they censored the line.
+NBC did stand in Bowie’s way, however: they censored the line.
 His lips moved but no sound came out.
-And much the same could be said for much of his pre-Let’s Dance career in the US.
+And much the same could be said for most of his pre-Let’s Dance career in the US.
 Bowie was way too gay for the God-fearing USA.